eclipse-uprotocol/up-transport-vsomeip-cpp/README.md

 ## Building locally

-The following steps are only required for developers to locally build and test up-client-vsomeip-cpp, If you are making a project that uses up-client-vsomeip-cpp, follow the steps in the
+The following steps are only required for developers to locally build and test up-transport-vsomeip-cpp, If you are making a project that uses up-transport-vsomeip-cpp, follow the steps in the
 [How to Use the Library](#how-to-use-the-library) section above.

 ### With Conan for dependencies

 ```
-cd up-client-vsomeip-cpp
+cd up-transport-vsomeip-cpp
 conan install .
 cd build
 cmake ../ -DCMAKE_TOOLCHAIN_FILE=Release/generators/conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release